ssulav/ozone-scripts/README.md

 - Proper permissions to stop/start services via CM API
 - Python 3.6+ with `requests` package
 - **For secured clusters**: Kerberos keytab file and principal
+- **SSH connectivity**: Passwordless SSH to CM host and all OM role nodes
+- **Sudo access**: Sudo privileges for running privileged commands on remote hosts (not needed when SSH user is root)

 ## Installation